hackmysql/website/content/book-0.md

 series: "Behind the Book"
 params:
   zeroIndex: true
+  description: "After 17 years with MySQL, I wrote a book unlike any MySQL book before, focused on what actually matters for engineers, not DBAs."
 ---

 After 17 years with MySQL, I wrote a book: [_Efficient MySQL Performance_](https://oreil.ly/efficient-mysql-performance).